 Genetically modified organisms and their derivatives are prohibited.
 The evaluation of these practices, observation that the correct processes are implemented and setting of protocols for their fulfilment is the work of certifiers such as Letis, OIA, Food Safety and Argencert, the four private companies that provide certification of these processes in Argentina in accordance with global standards.

-A producer that works in harmony with the environment already will only receive added confirmation from a certificate, be it biodynamic, organic or natural, but in that case the perceived value of these practices depends more on trust in the producer than the efficacy of the certificate.
+A producer of bio wines that works in harmony with the environment already will only receive added confirmation from a certificate, be it biodynamic, organic or natural, but in that case the perceived value of these practices depends more on trust in the producer than the efficacy of the certificate.

 The scene in Argentina

 By the end of 2019 there were 12 vineyards and 8 producers who had received Demeter Biodynamic certificates in Argentina: Chakana, Luna Austral, Alpamanta, Krontiras, Wine is Art (a group run by Ernesto Catena), Escorihuela Gascón, Finca Dinamia and Súper Uco.
-Meanwhile, the internationally prestigious winery Cheval des Andes, a joint venture between Chateau Cheval Blanc and Terrazas de los Andes, is currently in the process of obtaining certification.
+Meanwhile, the internationally prestigious winery Cheval des Andes, a joint venture between Chateau Cheval Blanc and Terrazas de los Andes, is currently in the process of obtaining certification for their bio wines.

 In the organic category, around 60 have received certification from Letis, OIA and Argencert: Argento, Altos Las Hormigas, Bodega Piedra Negra, Bodegas Nanni, Humberto Canale, Casa de Uco, Domaine Bousquet, Bodega Chacra, MASI Tupungato, Vinecol, Lagarde, Bodega Noemía and Familia Cechin are just a few.